-In this article I explain the difference between (not set) and (not provided) in Google Analytics, share data from one of my sites showing the (not provided) keywords, and walk you through the changes we made that helped us resolve the (not set) issue in Google Analytics.
+In this article we explain the difference between (not set) and (not provided) in Google Analytics, share data from one of my sites showing the (not provided) keywords, and walk you through the changes we made that helped us resolve the (not set) issue in Google Analytics.

 I recently did an analysis of one of the larger sites I work on, and the following surfaced.
 (Organic and Google total traffic numbers are removed for client privacy.)
 I found that (not provided) keywords do make up single digit percentages of Google traffic, looming around 4%, which is true to what Google’s Matt Cutts claimed back in November in a back and forth between him and SEOmoz’s Rand Fishkin.
 But I also discovered that the proportion of (not set) keywords is in the double digits and has been growing steadily and inexplicably since November.